Why we’re proud to be part of the Scouts family

 An active group

-We’re a really vibrant group and have lots to be to be proud of.
+We’re a really vibrant group and have lots to be proud of.
 We have a family rota and lots of parents help out.
 We regularly take our group to camp, including to Guernsey.
 In fact, we’re such frequent visitors there, they’ve even got a place called the Selkirk Field.
 We hike around the island, have campfires, canoe and sail and the Scouts love it, although it did rain quite a bit last time we were there.

 We also make trips over to Germany.
 Selkirk is twinned with Plattling, Bavaria.
 It’s a town on the Danube about an hour from Munich.
 On the 20th anniversary of the twinning, our group was invited over.
 We met the mayor and the head teacher of the local school and got to meet young people there.
 We were so proud to represent both Scouts and our town.